 I don’t have a blender.
 Can I use a food processor or an immersion blender instead?

-However, if you do want to have fluffy baked oats using a food processor, here are some tips you could try:
+If you do want to have fluffy baked oats using a food processor, here are some tips:

 If you want to use an immersion blender, be sure to make a bigger batch so there is enough batter to blend smoothly.